Home-Care Information

 Post-Operative Care

 Dr. Levine will cover the importance of post-operative stretches to allow for an optimal result.
-Parents will be shown the stretches and sent home with a video that demonstrates as well.
+Parents will be shown the stretches and sent home with a video that demonstrates them as well.

 • These stretches are NOT meant to be forceful or prolonged.
 Be quick and precise with your movements.